krishnasism/puppeteer-ingrain-hub/README.md

 Clone the project.
 Since pushing the project would have taken >100MB, and GitHub would have disabled the option to push the repository, therefore I had to remove the npm project files.

+Open Command Prompt and browse to the cloned directory.
 ## Initialize the directory
 ```
 npm init